-- Digital Communications Pathway with three courses in Foundations of Digital Design, Processes of Digital Design, and Applications of Digital Design - NAF Academy of Business Information Management Pathway with three courses in Business Information Technology, Global Business Economics and Entrepreneurship - K-12 Teacher Academy Pathway with three courses in Human Growth and Development, Teaching as a Profession, and Fundamentals of Curriculum and Instruction - NAF Academy of Finance Pathway with three courses in Fundamentals of Finance, Principles of Accounting and Financial Services - New Marketing Pathway - Advanced Academic Program: The Early College Academy at Glasgow High School is designed for students who are looking to challenge themselves by participating in a rigorous academic program.
+- Digital Communications Pathway with three courses in foundations of Digital Design, Processes of Digital Design, and Applications of Digital Design.
+This Pathway is for those students interested in a career as a Designer, Public Affairs Specialist, Communications Manager, Photo/ Video Social Media Content Producer, Graphic and Communication Design, and Visual Merchandising. - Marketing Today Pathway This pathway engages students with

+- the world of marketing services by focusing on how marketing is evolving in the digital age and how companies can be successful by implementing marketing strategies.
+This pathway will prepare students for a career as a Marketing Manager, Marketing Director, Public Relations Specialist, Market Research Analyst, and Business Development Manager. - Advanced Academic Program: The Early College Academy at Glasgow High School is designed for students who are looking to challenge themselves by participating in a rigorous academic program.
 Through a partnership with Wilmington University, Glasgow High School will offer dual enrollment courses.
-Students earn high school credit, as well as college credit for each successfully completed course.
+Students earn high school credit, as well as college credit for each successfully completed course. - Work-Based Learning opportunities have been added for all Career and Technical Education Pathways.
+Work-Based Learning allows students who have completed a Career Pathway the opportunity to practice and enhance their skills with an industry partner.